RRdav/rrs-gacha-app/README.md

 - Implement a rogue-like system where users can setup a team of characters and battle against other users or AI.
 - Implement a custom profile page where users can see their rolled characters, and decorate their profile
 - Implement a store where users can buy items or characters using a currency system.
+- Way for users to set 2 abilities, one common ability and special attack
+- Not too op, must set restrictions and cooldowns

 ## Project Phases (Thanks Gemini)